music theory

 * II and IV in minor used with an ascending #6; v in minor used with a descending 7.

-Substitutions in chord progression
+Substitutions in music chord progressions

 Steedman has proposed a set of recursive "rewrite rules" which generate all well-formed transformations of jazz, basic I-IV-I-V-I twelve bar blues chord sequences, and, slightly modified, non-twelve-bar blues I-IV-V sequences ("I Got Rhythm").
 Important transformations include: